SciRuby/sciruby.com/source/_posts/2012-12-07-how-to-use-nmatrix-shortcuts.md

 	# 1.0
 	# 1.0

-Unfortunately, slice by reference isn't working on HEAD, so we can't make this code a bit smarter (see issue [#51](https://github.com/SciRuby/nmatrix/issues/51)).
+Unfortunately, slice by reference isn't working on `HEAD`, or we could make a few additional improvements (see issue [#51](https://github.com/SciRuby/nmatrix/issues/51)).

-The other thing that I've wanted to do is to use `linspace` to generate points for plotting sines, cosines, etc. Let me show an example:
+The other thing that I've wanted to do is to use `linspace` to generate points for plotting sines, cosines, etc. Here is an example:

 	require 'nmatrix'